 signs to mark word breaks and$$

 signs to mark line breaks. - Preprocessor then converts each "word" into a standalone piece of TeX code.
-This step has some complications because when TeX code is split into pieces and run through a TeX to HTML layout engine the sum of the parts is not strictly equal to the whole.
-Those differences need to be taken into account to restore the correct visual appearance.
+This step has some complications because when TeX code is split into pieces and run through a TeX to HTML layout engine the spacing gets messed up.
+Preprocessor needs to correct that to restore the correct visual appearance.

 -